AndreRudolph/impulsephp-doc/docs/controller.md

   	<code class="imp-code language-php"><?php
   	namespace App\Controller;
   	use Impulse\ImpulseBundle\Controller\AbstractController;
+    use Impulse\ImpulseBundle\Execution\Events\Event;

   	class AppController extends AbstractController
   	{
+		public function afterCreate(Event $event)
+		{
+        	parent::afterCreate($event);
+        }
   	}</code>
   </pre>
 </div>

-This example controller above would do nothing.
-For doing initial tasks you may override the afterCreate method from the AbstractController.
-The <span class="highlightText">afterCreate</span> represents the entry point of the controller and will be called automatically after the view has been rendered.
+For doing initial tasks you can override the <span class="code-hint">afterCreate</span> method from the <span class="code-hint">AbstractController</span> or you can leave it out.
+The method will be called by the framework automativally once the view has been rendered and its components been created.

 <h5><a name="access-components">Access components</a></h5>